 Schools participating in the English Hubs programme will not be eligible to participate in the trial.
-All other schools with Reception age children in Greater London will be eligible to participate as long as they are not participating in another EEF Reception year trial other than the Nuffield Early Language Intervention effectiveness trial.
+All other schools with Reception age children in Greater London will be eligible to participate as long as they are not participating in another EEF Reception year trial.
 All teachers and teaching assistants of Reception-age children allocated to the treatment group will be invited to participate in Flexible Phonics training and resources will be made available to those who are unable to attend.